EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

     };
   ```

 Add to the data structure the properties which define it.
 Each property corresponds to a field of the multi-index table.
-A primary key is required when defining a multi-index table structure, therefore you need to know which is the field that is the primary key for your multi-index table structure.
+A primary key is required when defining a multi-index table structure, therefore you need to know which is the multi-index table field that is the primary key for your multi-index table.
 The corresponding property for the primary key field must store unique values.
 In this case it is the `test_primary` data member of type `eosio::name`.

   ```diff
     // the data structure which defines each row of the table